 - A minimum investment of NZ$100000 needs to be made excluding working capital.

-- You need to show clean records of your previous business that includes bankruptcy, fraud, and failure of business, character and health.
+- You need to show clean records of your previous business that includes bankruptcy, fraud, and failure of business, character, and health.

 Residential Visa for Entrepreneurs

-- Residential Visa for 6 months: You can get 6 months of residence needed you have to invest NZ$500000 in your business as investment and have to provide at least 3 permanent jobs to NZ citizens or residents.
+- Residential Visa for 6 months: You can get 6 months of residence needed you have to invest NZ$500000 in your business as an investment and have to provide at least 3 permanent jobs to NZ citizens or residents.

 For both the category, English, health and character tests are mandatory.
-The visa holder can also issue visa for their partner and kid by filling application.
+The visa holder can also issue visa for their partner and kid by filling an application.